PureTalk Phone Plans for Seniors

 Contracts

 Like Lively and T-Mobile, PureTalk doesn’t have long-term contracts.
-However, keep in mind that if you finance a phone, you will be subject to a 30-month service agreement and will have to pay for device protection during that term.
+However, keep in mind that if you finance a phone, you will be subject to a 36-month service agreement and will have to pay for device protection during that term.
 But if you bring your phone or buy a phone outright from PureTalk, you are free to cancel service anytime.

 Warranty

-PureTalk does not manufacture its own devices, but phones purchased from PureTalk come with a standard one-year manufacturer’s warranty.
+PureTalk does not manufacture their own devices, but phones purchased from PureTalk come with a standard one-year manufacturer’s warranty.
 For extra peace of mind, you can add a few dollars a month to your bill for device protection from Allstate, which covers mishaps beyond the manufacturers’ warranty, such as if you drop your phone and crack it, or if you experience water damage.

 PureTalk’s Money-Back Guarantee